Advertisement

 Friday, October 4, 7pm

-Maas Building, 1325 North Randolph Street
+Maas Building, 1325 North Randolph Street, Philadelphia

-Variant Six will present its only acapella concert of the season featuring virtuosic pieces for four voices that are new adaptations or inspired by familiar works, exploring how modern composers interpret music from the past.
+Variant Six will present its only a capella concert of the season, featuring virtuosic pieces for four voices that are new adaptations or inspired by familiar works, exploring how modern composers interpret music from the past.
 Pairings include a Lutheran chorale tune and Bo Holten; John Dowland and Pelle Gudmundsen-Holmgreen; Guillaume Dufay and Gabriel Jackson; two works by Jonathan Woody and Joanne Metcalf inspired by the Ave Maris Stella chant; William Byrd and Bruno Bettinelli; Giovanni Croce and Oliver Messiaen; and Thomas Luis Victoria and Francis Poulenc.
 Vocalists are Rebecca Myers (soprano), Lauren Kelly (mezzo-soprano), Nickolas Karageorgiu (tenor) and bass Daniel Schwartz.

 Tempesta di Mare: Stolen